JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

 2. You can now add the button to the actual component.
-Copy the following snippet to the body of the `VideoPlayer`
+Copy the following snippet into the body of the `VideoPlayer`
    component, between the `h3` and `img` tags:

    ```kotlin
    button {